 2) It is engaging and social

 By working with an influencer, brands can engage indirectly with their audience, sparking conversation, and getting free product promotion.
-These days, people are not expecting brands to actually sell directly to them anymore.
-They want brands to engage with them, entertain them and inform them instead.
+These days, people don’t expect brands to actually sell directly to them anymore.
+They want brands to engage with them, entertain them, and inform them instead.
 This is where influencers come in because they provide their audience with entertaining content and high value.

 3) It is trendy

 You have heard of “Keeping Up with the Joneses,” right?
 Shows like these are popular because audiences get invited into the everyday lives of influencers who they admire.
 Ultimately, the audiences who watch these shows want to mimic the influencer’s life as much as possible.
 People want what they see other people having.
 These days, influencers have the power to help convince people that your brand/product is the next big thing because they have the ability to influence.

 A 2020 study showed that 90% of marketers believe the results from influencer marketing are better than other forms of marketing.
 For this reason, a large number of brands allocate more than half their marketing budget to influencer marketing.
 Working with influencers doesn’t come cheap, but the gains definitely outweigh the costs.

 Before you build your marketing strategy, you need to figure out the type of influencers you want to promote your brand.
 Let’s take a look at the different types you can engage with: